-Housing Delivery - There were 496 net completions of dwelling units in the year.
+Housing Delivery - There were 625 net completions of dwelling units in the year.
 The delivery of housing at Newbury Racecourse strategic site is well underway.
 The inclusion of some proposed allocations in the Proposed Submission Housing Site Allocations DPD helps to demonstrate a five year supply of housing land.

-89% of residential completions were on previously developed land and the high percentage of outstanding commitments on previously developed land indicates that the level of development on brownfield sites is likely to remain high for the next few years.
+96% of residential completions were on previously developed land and the high percentage of outstanding commitments on previously developed land indicates that the level of development on brownfield sites is likely to remain high for the next few years.
+Development on greenfield land will increase in the second half of the plan period as local plan greenfield allocations begin to deliver housing.

-Affordable Housing - There were 70 affordable housing units completed in 2014/15.
+Affordable Housing - There were 158 affordable housing units completed in 2015/16.